Best Fat-Burning Workouts: HIIT, Strength and At-Home Exercises

 Other terms you may hear are bootcamp and HIIT, as the benefits of high-intensity interval training are significant.
 These types of exercise formats provide greater strength, improved speed and better fat burning, something that lower-intensity exercise just cannot do.

-This fat burning happens during the exercise as well as long after — hence, the afterburn effect!
+This fat burning happens during the exercise as well as long after: hence, the afterburn effect!
 These types of fat-burning workouts are known as some of the most effective means of improving cardiovascular health, respiratory endurance and metabolic function.

-According to a study out of Canada, HIIT or burst training workouts were compared to steady-state workouts, in particular looking at how the exercise training affects the body fat and muscle metabolism.
+In a study out of Canada, HIIT and burst training workouts were compared to steady-state workouts, in particular looking at how the exercise training affects the body fat and muscle metabolism.
 The study investigated the effects of calorie expenditure and fat loss in young adults and found that although HIIT workouts actually burned fewer calories during the workouts than did steady-state cardio exercise (likely due to its shorter duration), the HIIT program produced more fat loss than steady-state exercise did overall.
-This is great news, especially for anyone short on time.

 Researchers concluded that not only do interval-type training workouts burn more fat over the duration of the day, but they also build more muscle, ultimately improving metabolic function.

-Another study provided confirmation that more strength occurs with proper interval-type training.
-However, detraining provoked significant decreases in maximal aerobic power and metabolism.
 While it’s clear that any exercise will yield positive results, this is evidence that the more effort you put into it, the better results you are going to have.

 So what is a fat-burning workout?
 Fat-burning workouts typically include a period of time when you are exercising at a higher intensity followed by a short period of rest.